wickandbergamot/wickandbergamot/docs/src/cli/deploy-a-program.md

 ---

-Developers can deploy on-chain [programs](terminology.md#program) (often called smart contracts elsewhere) with the Safecoin tools.
+Developers can deploy on-chain [programs](terminology.md#program) (often called smart contracts elsewhere) with the wickandbergamot tools.

-To learn about developing and executing programs on Safecoin, start with the [intro to Safecoin programs](developing/intro/programs.md) and then dig into the details of [on-chain programs](developing/on-chain-programs/overview.md).
+To learn about developing and executing programs on wickandbergamot, start with the [intro to wickandbergamot programs](developing/intro/programs.md) and then dig into the details of [on-chain programs](developing/on-chain-programs/overview.md).

-To deploy a program, use the Safecoin tools to interact with the on-chain loader
+To deploy a program, use the wickandbergamot tools to interact with the on-chain loader
 to:

 - Initialize a program account